sbrisard/janus/docs/fft.rst

 >>> transform.cshape
 (32, 66)

-It should be noted that complex-valued tables are implemented according to the FFTW library: even (resp. odd) values of the fast index correspond to the real (resp. imaginary) part of the complex number (see also the FFTW `manual <http://www.fftw.org/fftw3_doc/Multi_002dDimensional-DFTs-of-Real-Data.html#Multi_002dDimensional-DFTs-of-Real-Data>`_ ).
+It should be noted that complex-valued tables are stored according to the FFTW library: even (resp. odd) values of the fast index correspond to the real (resp. imaginary) part of the complex number (see also `Multi-Dimensional DFTs of Real Data <http://www.fftw.org/fftw3_doc/Multi_002dDimensional-DFTs-of-Real-Data.html#Multi_002dDimensional-DFTs-of-Real-Data>`_ in the FFTW manual).

 Direct (real-to-complex) transforms are computed through the method ``transform.r2c()``, which takes as input a ``MemoryView`` of shape ``transform.rshape``, and returns a ``MemoryView`` of shape ``transform.cshape``.